danield33/EduPulse-App/docs/project_docs/DevelopmentGuide.md

 	* Alternative can be to move ffmpeg to other compute services like AWS Lambdas
 * Reducing unused API endpoints
   * The current backend includes many API endpoints that are unused
+* Updating Hume.ai calls
+  * Instead of regenerating the voices for each new dialogue, we can reuses the same voice for the same person.
+  This can be found in the Hume.ai docs somewhere about reusing voices in conversations.

 ## Other
 * Create a snapshot of the website on the waybackmachine.
 I think that'd be pretty cool to see how this website changes over time at the end of each captstone